Published 19:19 IST, June 9th 2024

 3. What Happens to Rural India’s Speed of Progress?

-4. What Happens to Per Capita Income of Those at Bottom of Pyramid?
+4. What Happens to the Per Capita Income of Those at the Bottom of the Pyramid?

-5. What is True Meaning of Inclusive Growth?
+5. What is the True Meaning of Inclusive Growth?

 India is growing, yet millions still struggle for two square meals a day.
-This harsh reality needs to be dressed comprehensively. economic pace is astounding, but rural income growth is not keeping up.
-While income of average Indian is rising, so is distress. gap between job availability and job demand is a new phenomenon that government seems unable to dress equately.
-While Sensex is soaring, more than 600 million people remain uncertain about where ir next meal will come from or how to manage next day.
+This harsh reality needs to be addressed comprehensively.
+The economic pace is astounding, but rural income growth is not keeping up.
+While the income of the average Indian is rising, so is the distress.
+The gap between job availability and job demand is a new phenomenon that the government seems unable to address adequately.
+While the Sensex is soaring, more than 600 million people remain uncertain about where their next meal will come from or how to manage the next day.

 Key Challenges and Considerations